ankosoftware/ng2-bootstrap-modal/README.md

 #Angular2 Bootstrap Modal Service

-Library to simplify the work with bootstrap modal dialogs.
+It is a library to make usage of bootstrap modal plugin easier in Angular2.
-Tool to easy dialogs management.
+It makes managing dialogs painless and more clear.

 ##Quickstart